• Best companies

 Your landlord's insurance won't cover your stuff.

-Don't expect the landlord to help you replace anything if disaster strikes.
+Don't expect your landlord to help you replace anything if disaster strikes.
 Their insurance covers the building - not your things.
 Buy renters insurance to protect your belongings if they're stolen or damaged.
 Like home insurance, renters insurance also provides liability coverage if you're held responsible for injuries or damage.

 3